kalkairis/BuildPhIPSeqLibrary/Data/Input/README.md

 - `sequence_ID` (must be unique within file)
 - `AA_sequence` the entire AA sequence to add into the library.
 This must include string sequences from the 20 AA alphabet.
-No stop codons or unknown AAs.
+No stop codons or unknown AAs (lines with unknown symbols will be ignored, with a warning message).